 You know who runs a tasting room that both kids and adults can enjoy?
 A parent.
 The owner’s have created a safe space for the traveling kids to play while the adults indulge in samples.
 Once your little loves have overdosed on the tasty juice options, send them over to the no wine-ing zone where they can color, play board games, engage with action figures, or sit back in a comfy bean bag chair and read the numerous kid-friendly magazine options available.

-Once the adults have picked their favorite vintages, the entire crew can take a tour of the basement where the grapes and crushed and the massive vats that house the aging wine live.
+Once the adults have picked their favorite vintages, the entire crew can take a tour of the basement.
+There, you’ll see the grapes and crushed and the massive vats that house the aging wine live.
 There’s tons of fun to be had down there from funny reflections in the big shiny containers to a ramp that acts as a five-year-old’s perfect slide – what more could you want in an Estes Park winery?

 Encourage your kids to ask the owners questions about the winemaking process and make your trip to Snowy Peaks a truly educational experience, as well as a delicious one.
 You may have to come back a few days during your trip to try all of the wines, but the kids won’t complain.
 Snowy Peaks Winery may just be their favorite spot in Estes Park, Colorado as well.